flinguenheld/ocrp12/README.md

     pytest -v

-These tests need several users, you can create them with the django administration interface with these information :
+These tests need several users, you can create them with the admin interface or with the file *pytest_init.py*.
+💡 You need user's credentials who's authorised to create new users (admin or manager).

+Move into the root folder and use the command :

+    python pytest_init.py --email <admin@epiccrm.com> --password <admin01234>

+Three users will be created :

     manager@pytest.com
     salesperson@pytest.com